FAQs

 - The change of custody must materially promote the child’s best interest and welfare.

-Once our family law attorney has been provided with the facts of your individual case, she can help you determine whether you might satisfy the requirements for a child custody modification.
+Once our family law attorney has the facts of your individual case, she can help you determine whether you might satisfy the requirements for a child custody modification.

 CRIMINAL LAW FREQUENTLY ASKED QUESTIONS (FAQ)